4teamwork/ftw.lawgiver/README.rst

 Worklists
 ~~~~~~~~~

-Worlists are automatically generated for you when you grant access to the worklist:
+Worklists are automatically generated for you when you grant access to the
+worklist:

 .. code:: rst